Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 - the transfer / receive is of course not operational as the device tries a handshake first.
 The images can anyway be sent with a short pre-set message.
 - the pîcture options are basically similar to a Game Boy Camera with special stretching effects, negative, zoom, etc.
 - I’m getting some serious [Chee-Chai Alien](https://en.wikipedia.org/wiki/Chee-Chai_Alien) vibes from the interface.
 It wouldn’t surprise me if the folks at Creatures—the ones behind the Game Boy Camera—had a hand in it.
 I did not find any form of credits to confirm however, it's pure science fiction.
+- Sensor is working as intended for a M64283FP, which means it is very unstable in full sun.
+The exposure strategy of the La Pochée looks overall very unstable contrary to the one used in the Game Boy Camera.
+- I will probably expand these informations / animations with time.

 # Credits
 Please credit any image you publish / reuse from this repository like this: **Raphaël BOICHOT, 2025**.
 And give a link to this repository.